2007 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The 2007 Philadelphia penny stands as the production giant of its year, with an extraordinary mintage of 3,762,400,000 pieces.
 This massive production volume makes it the single largest component of 2007 penny circulation, accounting for approximately 50.4% of all regular strikes produced that year.

-Professional grading services have recorded exceptional examples reaching MS67RD condition, with the finest specimen achieving $230 at auction in 2008, proving that even common-date coins can command significant premiums when preserved in superb condition with original copper-red surfaces intact.
+Professional grading services have recorded exceptional examples reaching MS67RD condition, with the finest specimen achieving $230 at Heritage Auctions in 2008.
+That result proves even common-date coins command significant premiums when preserved in superb condition with original copper-red surfaces intact.
+In circulated condition, these coins are worth face value only; in MS65RD, expect around $11.

 2007 No Mint Mark Penny (RD) Price/Grade Chart